MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 |[Set-AIPFileClassification](/powershell/module/azureinformationprotection/set-aipfileclassification)|For a shared folder, inspect the file contents and then automatically label unlabeled files, according to the conditions that you have specified.|
 |[Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel)|For a shared folder, apply a specified label to all files that do not have a label.|

+In addition, the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md) (currently in preview), uses cmdlets to install and configure a service on Windows Server.
+This scanner then lets you discover, classify, and protect files on data stores.

 For a list of all the cmdlets and their corresponding help, see [AzureInformationProtection Module](/powershell/module/azureinformationprotection).
-Within a PowerShell session, type `Get-Help <cmdlet name> -online` to see the latest help, and for supported languages other than English.
+Within a PowerShell session, type `Get-Help <cmdlet name> -online` to see the latest help.

 This module installs in **\ProgramFiles (x86)\Microsoft Azure Information Protection** and adds this folder to the **PSModulePath** system variable.
 The .dll for this module is named **AIP.dll**.